-That lunch was truly a breakthrough for Aunt Joan and I. After that, we not only comfortably spent time together, even without the boys, we’d phone each other regularly to make family plans or even just to chat.
+That lunch was truly a breakthrough for Aunt Joan and I. After that, we not only comfortably spent time together (even without the boys) we’d even phone each other regularly to make family plans or even just to chat.
 And it was during one of those phone calls she told me that she finally knew why she had been feeling so unwell- she had been diagnosed with Multiple Myeloma.
 At first it didn’t register, but when I got home and googled it, my heart sank.
 Cancer.
 And the prognosis was not good.
-She was gone in less than a year.
+She was gone in less than a year

 And now that food brings me comfort for a different reason all together.
 But of all her recipes that I still make, these tuna melts are the most special because they are what brought us together for lunch, at her little kitchen table, so many years ago, forming a important bond that became such a big part of my life.
 I miss her dearly and making her food is part of how I remember and honor her.

 Tuna Melts are not only quick, they are economical and healthy.
 If you’re racing home from work and out the door to soccer, baseball, dance, hockey or whatever another 30 – 60 minutes, later, you’ll love this meal option.
 You can even make the mix the night ahead for a super quick dinner!
 And if you’re looking for more canned tuna recipes and love tuna melts, then check out my Two Cheese Tuna Mexi Melts for another unique take on Tuna Melts:

 - 2/3 cup low-fat (sharp) old cheddar grated

 - 1/3 cup green onion chopped